-If the type attribute is omitted, it is assume that the spring is linear.
+If the type attribute is omitted, it is assumed that the spring is linear.

 All spring types must define the node sub-element to define which two nodes are connected through the spring.

 The linear and tension-only linear elements require the E sub-element that defines the spring constant.